TechMax14/Project-3/README.md

 # Getting Started

 ## Prerequisites
-You must have an evironment with conda, python, jupyter notebook, flask, and a web browser to access all portions of this project.
+To display the webpage locally, you must have an environment with conda, python, flask, and a web browser.
+Then follow the Cloning Repo & displaying the Webpage Locally details.<br>
-In addition, if you want to run the jupyter notebook, you will need to have a google account and activate it with BigQuery per the instructions within the jupyter notebook.
+In addition, if you want to run the jupyter notebook, your environment will require jupyter notebook and you will need to have a google account with with BigQuery project per the instructions within the jupyter notebook.

-## Cloning Repo
+## Cloning Repo & Displaying the Webpage Locally
 $ git clone https://github.com/TechMax14/Project-3.git

 $ cd Project-3

+$ flask run

+open http://127.0.0.1:5000 in a local browser

 # Built With
 * Python v3.10.11